 Lynch is known for her dedication to reaching targeted demographics of all races, ages and genders across the globe, and on every media platform.
 Prior to ESPN, Joan spent 10 years at ABC News and Yahoo as a producer in both digital and television.

-Stanley Levy, Co-Chief Operating Officer, is a distinguished lawyer in both the business and non-profit world.
+Stanley Levy, General Counsel, is a distinguished lawyer in both the business and non-profit world.
 He is the recipient of a Lifetime Achievement Award from American Lawyer magazine and a Lawyer of the Year award from California Lawyer magazine.

 In the commercial law field, Stan was the successful lead counsel in two of the most nationally significant financial services and securities federal court cases of the 1980’s, Penn Square Bank and Burlington Northern Rail Road Securities, and in the 1990’s served as General Counsel of Guess?, Inc. the high profile international fashion and apparel company.
 Also in the 90’s Stan was appointed by President Bill Clinton to serve as a member of the White House Apparel Industry Partnership of industry leaders, federal government agency representatives and labor leaders to develop and implement fair labor standards for US apparel and footwear made overseas and sold in the U.S.

 For the past 18 years, Stan has been a member of the prominent national law firm of Manatt, Phelps & Phillips, LLP.
 A former adjunct law professor and currently a member of the Institutional Biological Safety Committee of Cedars-Sinai Medical Center, Stan is also a Rabbi and has founded a synagogue and a seminary training Rabbis, Cantors and Jewish Chaplains.